Skip to content

 Information Technology Services (ITS) provides comprehensive IT services with a state-of-the-art IT environment to support teaching, learning, research and administration of the University.
 Its facilities include an advanced campus network, powerful central servers, high-performance computing (HPC) clusters, and modern learning environment, and its services include portal services, learning management and lecture capture services, centrally coordinated software, and web-based administrative applications.

 A resilient 10-Gigabit Ethernet network backbone connects over 55,000 network access points which links together all the computer servers, workstations and PCs in the main and remote campuses.
-Over 6,000 WiFi access points are installed around the campus to provide wireless network coverage in centrally-administered classrooms, libraries, learning commons, amenities centres, offices and open areas.
+Over 13,000 WiFi access points are installed around the campus to provide wireless network coverage in centrally-administered classrooms, libraries, learning commons, amenities centres, offices and open areas.
 Through the single sign-on "HKU Portal" platform, students can easily access all the University online services.
 Web-based teaching and learning is supported by the learning management system Moodle, lecture capture system Panopto and other online teaching solutions.
 ITS also provides expertise and support in high performance computing (HPC) to facilitate compute-intensive research activities of the University.
-A 2,320-core HPC system (theoretical peak power of 103.4 Tera-FLOPS) and another new 780 Tera-FLOPS HPC system that equipped with the latest technologies including fast multi-core processors, Nvidia Graphics Processing Unit (GPU) and Lustre parallel file-system will be added in early 2021 for supporting compute-intensive and accelerated computing.
-An Artificial Intelligence (AI) platform (total 6.5 Peta-FLOPS Deep Learning Performance) will be put into production by phases for supporting AI, Machine Learning and Deep Learning researches.
+A 13.3kcore HPC system with atheoretical peak power of 988 Tera-FLOPS that equipped with fast multi-core processors, Nvidia Graphics Processing Unit (GPU) and Lustre parallel file-system, is provided to support compute-intensive and accelerated computing workloads.
+A new Peta-FLOPS scale HPC system will be added in early 2025.
+This system will adopt Direct Liquid Cooling technology, which enable it to boost the computing power in a more energy-efficient manner.
+5 An Artificial Intelligence (AI) platform (5 Peta-FLOPS Deep Learning Performance) is set up to facilitate advanced AI, Machine Learning and Deep Learning researches.

 Learning Commons